biogabriel7/biogabriel7/README.md

 # Hi there, I'm Gabriel! 👋

-I'm a bioinformatician and computational biologist at The Ohio State University with a passion for developing robust software solutions for complex biological problems.
-My work focuses on creating reproducible pipelines, machine learning models, and data visualization tools that advance research in neurodegenerative diseases.
+I'm a bioinformatician and computational biologist at The Ohio State University

 ## 👯 Collaborations